trinhlenhathuy/analytics_huytln/README.rst

 .. _heatmap_by_2_dimensions:

-The `plot_heatmap_by_timing` function creates a visual representation of sales data over time for different SKUs, with a focus on highlighting significant sales periods.
+The `plot_heatmap_by_2_dimensions` function creates a visual representation of sales data over time for different SKUs, with a focus on highlighting significant sales periods.

 .. _Parameters_heatmap: